uhvesta/bazel-gazelle/README.md

 That persisted state is intentionally compact:

 - it always keeps enough information to reconstruct the directory tree
-- it stores file hashes for change detection
 - it stores parsed models for parser-backed files in per-parser cache files
-- it only keeps raw file content when direct bytes are still needed, especially for Bazel control files like:
+- it only keeps explicit file metadata for control files whose bytes must survive reload, especially:
   - `BUILD`
   - `BUILD.bazel`
+  - `MODULE.bazel`
   - `WORKSPACE`
   - `WORKSPACE.bazel`
   - `REPO.bazel`
   - `.bazelignore`
+- ordinary non-control files and parser-backed files are reconstructed from the saved directory tree instead of per-file metadata rows

 The persisted layout is: